bo-blank/About-Me/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Static Sites & WordPress
+Static Sites & WordPress & Front-end Frameworks
 - 🌱 I’m currently learning ...
 Python and Flutter
 - 👯 I’m looking to collaborate on ...
 Websites
 - 🤔 I’m looking for help with ...
 JAMSTACK